Sometimes I get off the straight path and begin to wander into the weeds. The following thoughts have been helpful to return my focus.

 The prize of an indestructible life, authenticity in spirituality and personal vision, knowing God as He has revealed Himself, embracing conviction in what I believe, fine-tuning what God has revealed, setting my course to become a man or woman of God, and engaging Kingdom spirituality over and above religion – all of these avenues help me to achieve a satisfied mind on my road to hearing the words “well done” flow to me from my Master’s lips.

-This is why I embrace spiritual transformation in the dance of life 🙂
+This is allot, but it is why I embrace spiritual transformation in the dance of life 🙂